Supreme court: Brazil

 In Brazil, the Supreme Federal Court (Supremo Tribunal Federal) is the highest court.
 It is both the constitutional court and the court of last resort in Brazilian law.
 It only reviews cases that may be unconstitutional or final habeas corpus pleads for criminal cases.
 It also judges, in original jurisdiction, cases involving members of congress, senators, ministers of state, members of the high courts and the President and Vice-President of the Republic.
-The Superior Court of Justice (Tribunal Superior de Justiça) reviews State and Federal Circuit courts decisions for civil law and criminal law cases, when dealing with federal law or conflicting rulings.
+The Superior Court of Justice (Superior Tribunal de Justiça) reviews State and Federal Circuit courts decisions for civil law and criminal law cases, when dealing with federal law or conflicting rulings.
 The Superior Labour Court (Tribunal Superior do Trabalho) reviews cases involving labour law.
 The Superior Electoral Court (Tribunal Superior Eleitoral) is the court of last resort of electoral law, and also oversees general elections.
 The Superior Military Court (Tribunal Superior Militar) is the highest court in matters of federal military law.